jptafe/LANLadder/README.md

 Major Priorities:
- 1 Write a panel for players and teams to allow player to join & kick 2 secure No 1 user in team can report/kick
- 3 Implement 3rd party element that implements a date format compatible with mysql.
+ 1 Write a panel for players and teams to allow player to join & kick 3 Implement 3rd party element that implements a date format compatible with mysql.

 Long-term Priorities: